Email FacebookTwitterMenu burgerClose thin

 Work with a financial advisor to explore the full range of securities that generate passive income.

-The ex-dividend date for a stock determines who receives an upcoming dividend payment.
-If a stock is sold on the ex-dividend date, also referred to as the ex-date, any pending dividend payment would go to the seller versus the buyer.
+The ex-dividend date for a stock determines which shareholders will receive an upcoming dividend payment.
+If a stock is sold on the ex-dividend date, also referred to as the ex-date, any pending dividend payment would go to the seller instead of the buyer.
 This rule applies even though the seller no longer owns the stock.

-Companies understand that it’s important to be clear about who receives a dividend payment.
+Companies make it a priority to clarify dividend payout eligibility.
 For that reason, it’s not uncommon for companies that pay a dividend to notify investors in advance of the next ex-dividend date.

 Why Do Companies Use Ex-Dividend Date?

-You may be wondering why it’s necessary to have so many different dates surrounding dividend payouts.
+Multiple dates exist for dividend payouts to ensure accurate shareholder records and payment distribution.
 The answer is timing.
 It takes time for companies to properly record the sale of shares.
-And it also takes time – usually one business day – for trades of dividend-paying stocks to settle.
+And it also takes time—usually one business day—for trades of dividend-paying stocks to settle.

-Announcing an ex-date, record date and dividend payout date can help the company avoid any sticky issues about who owns which shares when the time comes to pay dividends.
+Announcing the ex-date, record date and dividend payout date helps companies avoid disputes over share ownership when issuing dividends.
 And it’s also helpful for investors who are interested in leveraging dividend stocks in their portfolios.

-Again, in order for you to benefit from a dividend payout, you’d need to purchase shares at least a full day before the date of record to allow time for the trade to settle.
+To qualify for a dividend payout, shares must be purchased at least one business day before the record date to allow for trade settlement.
 Say, for example, that a stock sets its ex-dividend date for June 1.
 The date of record is June 2.
 In order to qualify for a payout, you would have to have owned shares of the stock prior to June 1.

 How to Invest in Dividend Stocks